-Below, we’ve answered some of the common questions and concerns we’ve been asked about how Brexit will affect travel and the cover we offer.
-We’ve sourced Government advice for the most up-to-date information and will update this page as and when we receive new sources of information.
+Below, we’ve answered some of the common questions we’ve been asked about how Brexit will affect travel and the cover we offer.
+We’ve sourced government advice for the most up-to-date information and will update this page as and when we receive new sources of information.

 Or you can take a look at our Brexit & Travel Insurance key facts.

-- What is Brexit and when will it affect travel?
+- What is Brexit and will it affect travel?

 - Will my travel insurance still be valid after Brexit?